antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 -   In this example the expression levels of small groups of genes listed from several pathways will be used showing which genes are differentially expressed per subgroup.
--   Adjust several parameters in the settings panel
+-   Adjust several parameters in the settings panel.
 -   In R2, the samples are annotated with e.g. clinical data.
 Each group of annotated data is called a "Track" in R2.
 These tracks can be used to split the group gene expression levels per track.